-For additional assistance, members of the PA News Media Association
+For additional assistance, members of the PA News Media Association can contact the Legal Hotline.

 4. Submit your request

 There are four ways to file an RTK request: Fax, Email, U.S. Mail, or In Person.
 Remember to always retain a copy for your file.
 If you are denied, this copy will be required to file an appeal.